Mind-blowing Cybersecurity Statistics in 2023

 (Source: Cybint Solutions)

-While we rely largely on technology to protect us from data breaches, humans are usually the reason for most security breaches.
+While we rely largely on technology to protect us from data breaches, humans are usually responsible for most security breaches.

 Human error accounts for 95% of security breaches experienced today.
-This is primarily why training company employees is one vital line of defense against debilitating cybersecurity attacks.
+This is primarily why training company employees is a vital defense against debilitating cybersecurity attacks.

-Gartner found that responding to security issues was one of the biggest challenges that companies faced in 2020.
-The average security spend reached $123 billion for things like automated security checks and intelligence systems.
+Gartner found that responding to security issues was one of the biggest challenges companies face.
+The average security spend reached $123 billion for automated security checks and intelligence systems.

 4. Data breaches doubled in 2020.